 Sliced cucumbers and red onion, chopped dill, salt and pepper in white bowl.

-Combine and toss.
-Add the veggies, oil, vinegar, salt and pepper over the veggies and gently stir to combine.
-Take your time as cucumber slices are larger pieces, you can also slice them into half moons next time.
+• Combine and toss: Add oil, vinegar, salt and pepper over the vegetables and gently stir to combine.

-• Garlic: Add a small clove of freshly grated garlic.
+• For more flavor: Add a small clove of freshly grated garlic.

-• Add yogurt: Add 3 tbsp of full fat Greek yogurt or sour cream for a richer, creamy result.
+• Make it creamy: Add 3 tablespoons of full fat Greek yogurt, regular yogurt or sour cream for a richer, creamy result.

 FAQs